 photo by Thiébaud Faix

 Chinese Herbs for Bone Health

-A traditional Chinese medicine (TCM) approach to osteoporosis links bones with their energetic origins, which are associated organs, circulation, and nutritional and adrenal sufficiency.
+A traditional Chinese medicine (TCM) approach to osteoporosis links bones with their energetic origins.
+This basically means that you can’t increase your bone strength in isolation.
+You also have to strengthen the associated organs, circulation, and general nutrition and adrenal sufficiency.

 - Do you have facial pallor, cold hands and feet, a pale tongue?